USPS Intelligent Mail Barcode

 ZIP Code information.
 Confirm requires a 9- or 11-digit Routing

-ZIP to serves as "Subscriber ID" for Origin Confirm users.
+ZIP to serve as "Subscriber ID" for Origin Confirm users.
 The routing

 ZIP Code inserted into the 4CB must be registered in the Confirm